Anandiben Patel

 Anandiben Mafatbhai Patel (born 21 November 1941) is an Indian politician serving as the 20th and current governor of Uttar Pradesh since 2019.
 She also served as the 17th governor of Madhya Pradesh from 2020 to 2021 and as Governor of Chhattisgarh from 2018 to 2019.
 She has served as the first and to date, the only female Chief Minister of Gujarat.
-She is also the second female Governor of Uttar Pradesh after Sarojini Naidu.
+She is also the second female Governor of Uttar Pradesh after Sarojini Naidu and also the longest-serving governor for the state.
 She is a member of the Bharatiya Janata Party (BJP) since 1987.
 She was the Cabinet Minister for Education from 2002 to 2007.

 She was the cabinet Minister of Road and Building, Revenue, Urban development and Urban Housing, Disaster Management and Capital Projects in the Government of Gujarat from 2007 to 2014.

 On 19 January 2018, she became the Governor of Madhya Pradesh replacing Om Prakash Kohli who was holding additional charge since September 2016.